-We believe in one God, the Father, the Almighty, maker of heaven and earth, of all that is, seen and unseen.
-We believe in one Lord, Jesus Christ, the only Son of God, eternally begotten of the Father, God from God, Light from Light, true God from true God, begotten, not made, of one Being with the Father.
-Through him all things were made.
-The Sermon The purpose of the sermon is to help us understand the meaning of the word of God in Scripture and to make it real in our lives.
-The Nicene Creed The Nicene Creed has been used by Christians of all traditions for over 1700 vears and reminds us of the basics of our faith.
+The Nicene Creed The Nicene Creed has been used by Christians of all traditions for over 1700 years and reminds us of the basics of our faith.
 The Creed is not a definition of Christianity, but briefly states the essentials of Christian teaching.
 We say it together to respond to the Word of God in the Scriptures and the sermon.
 We are saying in effect, "Yes!
 This is the faith that we believe and live!"
-The Prayers of the People The prayers of the People follow the form of a litany, with the Leader offering petitions to God and the People responding or affirming the petition.
-These are the prayers of the entire community where we offer to God our concerns for the Church and the surrounding world.
-Prayers of the People always follow a particular order: prayers for the Universal Church, its mission and its members, for the Nation and all in authority, for the welfare of the world, for the concerns of the local community, for those who suffer or are in any trouble, for life's blessings, and for the departed.
+We believe in one God, the Father, the Almighty, maker of heaven and earth. of all that is, seen and unseen.
+We believe in one Lord, Jesus Christ, the only Son of God, eternally begotten of the Father, God from God, Light from Light, true God from true God, begotten, not made, of one Being with the Father.
+Through him all things were made.
 For us and for our salvation he came down from heaven: by the power of the Holy Spirit he became incarnate from the Virgin Mary, and was made man.
 For our sake he was crucified under Pontius Pilate: he suffered death and was buried.
 On the third day he rose again in accordance with the Scriptures; he ascended into heaven and is seated at the right hand of the Father.
 He will come again in glory to judge the living and the dead, and his kingdom will have no end.
 We believe in the Holy Spirit, the Lord, the giver of life, who proceeds from the Father and the Son.
 With the Father and the Son he is worshiped and glorified.
 He has spoken through the Prophets.
 We believe in one holy catholic and apostolic Church.
 We acknowledge one baptism for the forgiveness of sins.
-We look for the resurrection of the dead, ₩ and the life of the world to come.
+We look for the resurrection of the dead. and the life of the world to come.
 Amen.
 The Prayers of the People The people kneel or stand as able.
 The Leader and People pray responsively God of earth and sky, we lift our hearts to you in gratitude for the beauty and abundance of your creation.
 You have called us to be stewards of this gift, to care for the land, the waters, and all living things.
 Open our eyes to your glory, woven into every blade of grass, every stream, and every creature that sings your praise.
 God of creation, We give thanks for your generosity.